 MMA acknowledges the critical importance of AOD prevention and education.
 In approaching prevention and support services to the student community, the college recognizes the challenges in reaching all students, and has approached prevention education with a focus on the entering new student class, making on-line education for alcohol and sexual assault a mandatory component of the transition to college.
-AlcoholEDU and HAVEN, on-line courses offered by EverFi, are required in the fall of each student's first year at MMA.
-The Alcohol and Drug policies and resources for assistance are also discussed with all new students during New Student Orientation.
+AlcoholEDU and SAPU on-line courses offered by EverFi, are required in the fall of each student's first year at MMA.
+The Alcohol and Drug policies and resources for assistance are also discussed with all new students during New Student Orientation, as well as during the FYE and PD courses for new students.